cartersocha/derek-vibe/SPEC.md

 ## Summary

-The D&D Campaign Manager is a comprehensive, production-ready application featuring:
+The Rat Palace Adventures is a comprehensive, production-ready application featuring:

 - **Full CRUD operations** for campaigns, sessions, characters, and organizations
 - **Advanced mention system** with inline creation and color-coded references